-In the Tempo app, you save towards an investment goal.
-Your goal will have a mix of funds based on your choices and the recommendations provided by Tempo Limited through the Tempo app.
-Each payment you make into your Tempo account is used to apply for the mix of funds for that goal.
-You are deemed to have applied for units in each of the funds relevant to your goal, in accordance with the settings you confirm in the Tempo app, each time we receive a payment into your Tempo account.
+In the Tempo app, you save towards one or more investment goals.
+Each goal will have a mix of funds based on your choices and the recommendations provided by Tempo Limited through the Tempo app.
+Each payment you make into your Tempo account for a goal is used to apply for the mix of funds for that goal.
+You are deemed to have applied for units in each of the funds relevant to that goal, in accordance with the settings you confirm in the Tempo app, each time we receive a payment into your Tempo account in respect of that goal.